ibraheemdev/ibraheemca/content/posts/2020-11-30-rust-interior-mutability-understanding-cell.md

 ### Why is Cell useful?

 So why is `Cell` useful? `Cell` provides the ability to have multiple mutable references to a single value.
-For example, you might have a graph containing a `total_count` and a vector of nodes:
+For example, we might have a graph containing a `total_count` and a vector of nodes:
 ```rust
 struct Graph {
     total_count: u8,